dangoldin/mysql-class/session4/solutions4.md

 DELETE FROM players WHERE name = 'Dan Goldin';

--- Delete all players with the first name 'Ryan' DELETE FROM players WHERE name LIKE '%Ryan ';
+-- Delete all players with the first name 'Ryan' DELETE FROM players WHERE name LIKE 'Ryan %';

 -- Delete all players that average less than 10 points a week DELETE FROM players